 If you have a flare-up you may find that a hot bath or applying a hot flannel is helpful.

 See your doctor.
 Next time you have a flare-up you should see your doctor, to check you really have hidradenitis.
 If it is very painful, your doctor might give you corticosteroid tablets for 3 or 4 days.
-Lancing the boil is not a good idea, because it often makes the condition worse.
-And a short course of antibiotics doesn’t usually help.
+In the UK, consider use of an antibiotic solution twice daily, and/or an oral antibiotic for 12 weeks once or twice daily and assess the response (BAD guidelines on HS 2019).

 Your doctor can refer you to a dermatologist (skin specialist) for advice about long-term treatment.
 Ideally, your doctor should try to find a dermatologist who is particularly interested in the condition and knows all the treatment options.